 |2011||Economics & Econometrics, History, Human Geography, Law, Politics, Psychology or Sociology||Isaac Newton-Graham Robertson, Joseph Webster|

 |2010||Biological Anthropology, Biological Sciences or Medical and Veterinary Sciences||Henslow, Jimena Berni|

 As soon as the competition is open to applications, an advertisement is posted on the following websites:

-Research Fellowships are open to graduates of any university and are intended to support those at an early stage in their academic careers.
+Research Fellowships are open to postgraduates of any university and are intended to support those at an early stage in their academic careers.
 As such, Fellowships have normally been awarded to candidates who are approaching the end of their doctoral research or are commencing doctoral study.

 Research Fellows are expected to undertake up to four hours of small group teaching per week in term time (remunerated separately) and to become a member of the Governing Body of the College, participating in the governance and communal life of Downing.

 The same privileges are enjoyed as official Fellows, but Research Fellowships are of a limited tenure and usually terminate on the completion of three full academic years.